MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-multiple-targets.md

 Example
 -------

-If you want to work with three dump files at the same time, you can load both using the -z option.
-For more infomation see [WinDbg Command-Line Options](windbg-command-line-options.md).
-You can also use the [.opendump](-opendump--open-dump-file-.md)  and the [**g (Go)**](g--go-.md) commands to load additional dump files in the debugger.
+To  work with three dump files at the same time, you can use the -z option to load them when WinDbg is started.

 ```
 windbg -z c:\notepad.dmp -z c:\paint.dmp -z c:\calc.dmp
 ```

+For more infomation see [WinDbg Command-Line Options](windbg-command-line-options.md).
+You can also use the [.opendump](-opendump--open-dump-file-.md)  and the [**g (Go)**](g--go-.md) commands to load additional dump files in the debugger.

 Use the  [|| (System Status)](----system-status-.md) command to confirm that all three systems are present.